Three days in the Edmonton-Jasper region filled with Indigenous perspectives

 Visit Fort Edmonton Park to step back in time.
 Nestled amidst 64 hectares (158 acres) of parkland, in Edmonton’s verdant river valley, this living history museum brings to life stories from the past through costumed interpreters, interactive exhibits and historic replicas.
 Its newest exhibit, the Indigenous People’s Experience, was created through deep conversations with over fifty Indigenous Elders, historians, educators, and community members.
 The stories, music, artwork, and text in the experience come from local Indigenous perspectives and voices, gathered through engagement with local Indigenous communities, historical documents, and research.
 These stories, teachings, and memories have been passed through millennia.
 They reflect a rich and resilient history and deep connection to the land and seasons.
 Whether in Cree, Dene, Anishinaabe, Nakota, Blackfoot, or Michif, this shared knowledge is timeless.
 It does not just exist in the past.
 It is here today.

 Whiskeyjack Art House is an Indigenous owned and operated arts boutique that supports Indigenous arts, artisans, and cultural experiences, as well as local businesses that respects the environment and all its living relatives.
 The Indigenous space is inspired by the art deco architecture with an Indigenous aesthetic quality.
 Their boutique sells items such as: Indigenous contemporary art, Indigenous Traditional arts, Indigenous made jewelry/gifts and Indigenous local sourced products (tea, jams, soaps, blankets).
-ITA Member.
+The gallery changes exhibitions to showcase the diversity of Indigenous art so no two visits are the same!

 Less than an hour’s drive from a capital city a million people strong is a place of quietness, where pristine starry skies shine next to city lights.
 This is where Cree and Métis have lived and hunted, and generations of families have chosen to picnic and play.
 Elk Island National Park is located in the Beaver Hills Dark Sky Preserve and is a perfect place to experience the stars and planets above.
 Elk Island National Park has higher densities of hoofed mammals per square kilometer than any other area in the world, and is the cornerstone of Canada’s bison conservation story.
-Programming at the park also incorporates the Cree heritage of the area, which is a great chance to learn to the Cree names of the region’s wildlife and even pick up a Cree-language brochure.
+Programming at the park also incorporates the Cree heritage of the area.

 Métis Crossing offers visitors the opportunity to participate in guided cultural interpretive experiences, sharing the distinct Indigenous story of the Métis people in an interactive way.
 Visitors can enjoy Indigenous signature experiences which change with the seasons and include activities such as Walk in our Mocs, Paddle into the Past, and Meet the Métis.Sitting on 512-acres of land, comprised of river lot titles from the original Métis settlers to the region in the late 1800s, the crossing is designed to engage and excite visitors through an exploration of Métis cultural experiences.
 ITA Member.